Skip to Content

 Biography and Research Interests

 Peggy Hartwick is an Assistant Professor in Carleton University’s School of Linguistics and Language Studies.
-Until recently, Peggy taught English as a Second Language Academic (ESLA) at Carleton.
-Her research is focused on the affordances of digital tools, online learning contexts, and assessment practices.
-She continues to explore innovative teaching techniques, such as Educational Artificial Intelligence (EAI) and the implications of such tools in post-secondary teaching and learning contexts.
-Currently, she is collaborating with a student on a project designed for graduate and undergraduate students that seeks to understand Second Language Acquisition (SLA) theory through student experiences with tools like Duolingo and ChatGPT.
-Peggy is the past recipient of the 2015 Society for Teaching and Learning in Higher Education (STLEH/ Brightspace innovation award, Carleton’s 2013 Excellence in Blended and Online Teaching, and most recently she was awarded the Teaching Development Award from the Faculty of Arts and Social Sciences.
+She teaches primarily at the graduate level with courses in Second Language Acquisition, Language Curriculum Development, and Teaching English as an Additional Language.
+She also has nearly 20 years of experience teaching English as an Academic Language at Carleton and undergraduate-level courses in Applied Linguistics.
+Peggy’s research explores the pedagogical affordances of digital tools, the impact of online learning contexts, and shifting assessment practices.
+She continues to explore innovative teaching techniques, such as Digital Storytelling and Educational Artificial Intelligence (EAI), and the implications of such tools in post-secondary teaching and learning contexts.
+Currently, she is collaborating with several students on projects that seek to better understand how digital tools facilitate learning through documented experiences.
+Peggy is the past recipient of the 2015 Society for Teaching and Learning in Higher Education (STLHE) Brightspace innovation award, Carleton’s 2013 Excellence in Blended and Online Teaching award, a Teaching Development Award from the Faculty of Arts and Social Sciences, and most recently was awarded a Carleton University Experiential Learning Fund (CUELF) for a program level project.
+Watch this video produced by Hasi Eldib that captures Peggy’s teaching philosophy.

 Recent Publications